 7. Regular disclosure of data and the transfer of data outside the EU or the European Economic Area

 We may transfer or disclose personal data to our partners if this is necessary for purposes corresponding to this privacy statement.
 Such partners include exhibition clients, partners, “lead collection systems” (devices that read contact details), and the electronic meeting and networking service that operates at events.
 In addition, data may be disclosed to marketing partners, such as the partner that provides the newsletter tool, or media agencies, IT providers or other partners of the Finnish Fair Corporation.
 Data may also be disclosed to exhibitors if the visitor has granted consent for this.
-In such circumstances, personal data is processed in accordance with applicable legislation.
+In addition, information may be disclosed other companies if the controller and company or entity work together as the organisers of an event, exhibition or other business activities.
+In such circumstances, personal data is processed in accordance with the applicable legislation.

 We may also use third-party service providers, such as providers of payment services, debt collection services and analytic services, to conduct certain tasks involving processing personal data on our behalf.

-We may also transfer or disclose personal data to other companies within our Group and to the successor business as a consequence of matters such as merger and acquisition transactions, the sale of the business, mergers, demergers, bankruptcy or receivership.
+We may also transfer or disclose personal data to our Group companies.
+We may also transfer information to the successor business, for example, as a consequence of corporate transactions, sale of the business, mergers, demergers, bankruptcy or receivership.

 We will not otherwise sell or disclose your data to external parties.
 We will also not transfer data outside the EEA other than in circumstances permitted by data protection legislation.
 Personal data may also be transferred or disclosed to the authorities if the applicable law so demands.